samerlahoud/tutorial-lpwan-iot/ICT-18/research-challenges.md

   \includegraphics[scale=0.65]{./images/soa-pdr-sf.png}
 \end{figure}

 ### Fair Assignment of Spreading Factors\footnote{Reynders, Brecht, Wannes Meert, and Sofie Pollin.
 "Power and spreading factor control in low power wide area networks."
-2017 IEEE International Conference on Communications (ICC).
-IEEE, (2017)}
+2017 IEEE International Conference on Communications (ICC) (2017)}
 - Fairness is achieved by minimizing the maximum collision on spreading factors: $\min \underset{s}{\max}\ p_{coll,s}$
     - The minimum is reached for a fraction $p_s$ of end-devices using spreading factor $s$ given by $p_s =\frac{s}{2^s}/\sum_{i=7}^{12} \frac{i}{2i}$
 - Fairness does not hinder the data extraction rate DER (the ratio of received packets to transmitted packets over a period of time)